Get your home holiday-ready 🎄 SEE ALL IDEAS

 How to Clean a Dishwasher

 You may think that your dishwasher gets a good cleaning every time you run it through a cycle, but that's not the case.
-To look and work its best, the appliance needs a helping hand from time to time.
+Cleaning a dishwasher regularly will keep it looking and working its best.

 At first, the idea of cleaning a dishwasher, an appliance that fills with suds and water on an almost daily basis, may seem a bit strange.
 But think of it this way: You regularly maintain your vacuum, right?
 Well, the dishwasher shouldn’t be any different.
 Just as dust and debris can clog and hinder the performance of your vacuum, food scraps, soap scum, and stubborn grease can compromise your dishwasher.